 Florida ranks as the 3rd deadliest state for truck drivers in the U.S. While Florida lacks some of the difficult terrains that other states have, it does have a large population and several significant highways.
 For instance, I-95 and I-75 are major north-south highways, while I-10 is a major east-west thoroughfare.

 4. Georgia - 25 Truck Drivers Killed

-Despite having a significantly smaller population than Florida, only 6 fewer truckers died on Georgia highways than Florida's roads in 2019.
-Georgia is a slightly larger state than Florida, in terms of land area, with significantly more major east-west and north-south interstates.
+Despite having a significantly smaller population than Florida, only 6 fewer truckers died on Georgia highways than on Florida's roads in 2019.
+This is most likely because Georgia is a slightly larger state than Florida, in terms of land area, with significantly more major east-west and north-south interstates.

 T-5.
 Missouri - 22 Truck Drivers Killed